Loirinhm/StockMarketSimulator/README.md

 # Stock Market Simulator

 This project is a simple stock market simulator that allows users to buy and sell stocks from European and American markets.
-Developed as part of the Programming Fundamentals course on the Computer Engeneering Degree.
+Developed as part of the Programming Fundamentals course on the Computer Engineering Degree.

 ## Features